 On March 8, 2022, we entered into a Collaboration Agreement with PharmaKrysto Limited ("PharmaKrysto"), a privately held pre-clinical stage company related to PharmaKrysto's early-stage cystinuria discovery program, and concurrently therewith entered into a Stock Purchase Agreement with PharmaKrysto (together, the "Agreements").
 Pursuant to the terms of the Agreements, we acquired 5% of the outstanding common shares of PharmaKrysto and are required to purchase an additional 5% of the outstanding common shares for \$1.0 million upon the occurrence of a specified pre-clinical milestone.
 The Agreements also require us to fund all research and development expenses for the pre-clinical activities associated with the cystinuria program, which are estimated to be approximately \$5.0 million.
-In addition, the Agreements grant us an option to purchase the remaining outstanding shares of PharmaKrysto for \$5.0 million upon the occurrence of a subsequent pre-clinical milestone obligations.
+In addition, the Agreements grant us an option to purchase the remaining outstanding shares of PharmaKrysto for \$5.0 million upon the occurrence of a subsequent pre-clinical milestone prior to expiration of the option on March 8, 2025.
+If we elect to exercise the option, we would be required to perform commercially reasonable clinical dilegence obligations.
 In addition, we would be required to make cash milestone payments totaling up to an aggregate \$16.0 million upon the achievement of certain development and regulatory milestones, plus tiered royalty payments of less than 4% on future net sales of a product, if approved.
 We have the right to terminate the Agreements and return the shares for a nominal price at any time upon 60 days' notice, subject to survival of contingent obligations, if any.